Warsaw Military District: District history

 After the end of World War II, six military districts were formed, and operating as of 1 August 1945, including the WOW.
 Months before in April, the Olsztyn was included in the district.
 In November 1945 the commander of the district was given the designation DOW I. In the autumn of 1945, the Faculty of the 2nd Division of Border Protection Forces (WOP) was formed at the Warsaw Military Command.
 The district, apart from administrative functions, also fulfilled the role of operational level command, subject to tactical relations and units stationed in its area.
 In 1949, the district was renamed the Warsaw Military District (WOW).
-In 1954, after the liquidation of the Krakow Military District, the WOW extended its reach to many regions such as Lublin, Kielce, Krakow and Rzeszów.
+In 1954, after the liquidation of the Kraków Military District, the WOW extended its reach to many regions such as Lublin, Kielce, Kraków and Rzeszów.
 After the establishment of the Soviet-led Warsaw Pact in 1955, the corps and part of the infantry division were disbanded.
 The remaining infantry divisions were transformed into mechanized divisions and were absorbed into the WOW.
 From the mid-1960s, in the event of a war on the basis of command and WOW units, the 4th Army was formed as part of the WOW.
 From April 1990, instead of the 4th General Army, based on the WOW, the 3 Mechanized Corps of the "W" time was created.
 At the end of 1998, as part of the reorganization of the military from military districts, the military district was disassembled and was primarily replaced through the Warsaw Garrison Command which was established three years prior.